Categories Best of the 2010sFilmFrank V. Ross

 As the mumblecore bubble was beginning to burst, Ross, always an outlier within the movement, experimented with more elegant visuals and his most unorthodox narrative yet

-Despite receiving near-unanimous praise from the limited audiences and critics who saw it, Frank V. Ross’ Tiger Tail in Blue failed to gain professional distribution upon its release, ultimately earning accolades as one of 2012’s “Best Films Not Playing in a Theater Near You.”
+Despite receiving near-unanimous praise from the limited audiences and critics who saw it, Frank V. Ross’ Tiger Tail in Blue failed to gain professional distribution upon its release, ultimately earning accolades as one of 2012’s “Best Films Not Playing at a Theater Near You.”
 It can be said with confidence that there are few films from this past decade more deserving of discovery in the 2020s.

 Tiger Tail arrived as the “mumblecore” bubble was beginning to burst.
 At this time, many of the filmmakers associated with mumblecore since the beginning were starting to distance themselves from their DIY roots and that dreaded m-word.
 Some began pursuing more studio-based work, making films that had actual — in some cases substantial — budgets.
 Many began crafting films with more traditionally structured narratives, some even venturing into genre territory.
 This period is also bookended by the releases of Lena Dunham’s breakthrough Tiny Furniture (2010) and Frances Ha (Noah Baumbach, starring and co-written by Greta Gerwig, 2013), possibly the two most popular and successful films to be associated with mumblecore.
 These films are distinct for taking many of the narrative and thematic touchstones of the mumblecore movement, genre, wave — whatever you want to call it — and crystalizing them into more polished and digestible presentations.